Is My Prescription a Pharmacy or Medical Benefit?

 • Your doctor may need to get prior authorization before your drug is covered.

-• You might need to try a more cost-effective drug first before moving to another drug covered through step therapy.
+• You might need to use step therapy which means you must try a more cost-effective drug first before moving to another higher cost drug.

 To review your pharmacy benefits, you can:

-• Call BCBSIL Customer Service at the number on your ID card.
+• Call BCBSIL Customer Service at the number on your member ID card.

-Prime Therapeutics, LLC, is a separate pharmacy benefit management company contracted by Blue Cross and Blue Shield of Illinois (BCBSIL) to provide pharmacy benefit management and related other services.
-In addition, contracting pharmacies are contracted through Prime Therapeutics.
-The relationship between BCBSIL and contracting pharmacies is that of independent contractors.
+Prime Therapeutics LLC is a separate company contracted by Blue Cross and Blue Shield of Illinois to provide pharmacy solutions.
 BCBSIL, as well as several independent Blue Cross and Blue Shield Plans, has an ownership interest in Prime Therapeutics.